UNINETTSigma2/documentation/getting_help/qa-sessions.md

 projects.

 Join us on [Zoom](https://uit.zoom.us/j/65284253551), get yourself a coffee or tea and have a chat.
-It doesn’t matter from which institute or university you are, you are **welcome to join at any time**.
+It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

 This time we will start with a **short seminar about “Helpful Tools &